-Before we talk about essential oils for hair growth, let’s talk about causes of thinning hair.
-Over 55 million men and women struggle with hair loss everyday.
+Before we talk about essential oils for hair growth, let’s talk about the causes of thinning hair.
+Over 55 million men and women struggle with hair loss every day.
 And as we get older, our hair loss increases.

 Hair Growth Treatments

-There are many over-the-counter treatments available to promote hair growth.
+There are so many over-the-counter treatments available to promote hair growth!
 Most of them include minoxidil, which only works as long as the treatment is being used.
-As soon as treatments stop, hair growth also stops and hair loss begins again.
+As soon as treatments stop, hair growth also stops, and the hair loss begins again.

 Essential Oils for Hair Growth

-Whether you’re struggling with hair loss or you simply want to encourage hair growth, essential oils can help!
-Let’s take a look at some of the best essential oils for hair growth.
+Whether you’re struggling with hair loss or you simply want to encourage hair growth, essential oils may be able to help!
+Let’s take a look at some of the best ones.

 Lavender is another essential oil commonly used for hair growth.
 Due to its versatility, this should come as no surprise!
-It helps support scalp health with its soothing and regenerating properties and can even help with irritation, dandruff, and lice.
-All of these are important when trying to promote hair growth.
+It helps support scalp health with its soothing and regenerating properties and is frequently used for irritation, dandruff, and lice.
+All of these are important to make sure and deal with when you’re trying to promote hair growth.

 Peppermint essential oil is another great option to consider for a natural hair growth treatment.
-In fact, a study conducted in 2014 found that a 3% formulation of peppermint oil showed significant hair growth effects.
+In fact, another study conducted in 2014 found that a 3% formulation of peppermint oil showed significant hair growth effects in mice.
 The research determined that it was actually the most effective formulation tested, even more so than minoxidil [source]!

-7. Tea Tree Oil
+7. Tea tree

 Hair growth can be directly affected by the health of the scalp.
 If the scalp isn’t healthy, then hair growth may be restricted.
-Tea tree oil is especially beneficial in supporting scalp health.
+Tea tree oil is beneficial in supporting scalp health.
 Because it has effective antimicrobial and anti-inflammatory properties, it is especially helpful when dealing with skin and scalp issues.

 Carrier Oils for Hair Growth

-It’s similar to human sebum, enabling it to help balance out the skin and scalp.
-Additionally, It contains many vitamins and minerals, making it a great choice to support hair health.
-It is often used as a hair moisturizer and strengthener in hair preparations.
+It’s similar to human sebum, enabling it to help balance out the skin and scalp [source].
+Additionally, it contains many vitamins and minerals, making it a great choice to support hair health.
+This oil is often used as a hair moisturizer and strengthener in hair preparations.

 Argan is another carrier oil that’s great for hair health.
-It’s rich in antioxidants, vitamins, and minerals.
-It’s often used in luxury skin care products to reduce the appearance of aging, promote cell regeneration, and moisturize the skin, as well as balance skin tone.
+It’s rich in fatty acids, and in particular, oleic acids, which are known for strengthening hair [source].
+Because of its high antioxidant content [source], it is often used in luxury skincare products to reduce the appearance of aging, promote cell regeneration, moisturize the skin, and balance skin tone.

 Hair Serum Recipe